 Section 6.5 Adelic reciprocity: what remains to be done

 We now pick up the thread from Section 5.4 to outline the proofs of the main results of class field theory, to be presented in Chapter 7.
-Many of these steps will be analogous to the steps in local class field theory; however, we do not directly attempt to verify Proposition 6.4.7 except for cyclotomic extensions, for which the explicit calculation suggested in Remark 6.4.6 will be an important input into the machine.
-Instead, we postpone this step all the way until the end.
+Many of these steps will be analogous to the steps in local class field theory; however, we do not directly attempt to verify Proposition 6.4.9 except for cyclotomic extensions, for which the explicit calculation indicated in Remark 6.4.8 will be an important input into the machine.

 Our first goal is to establish the conditions for abstract class field theory (Section 5.1), in the setup described at the end of Section 5.3 using the idèle class groups \(C_K\text{.}\) This requires verifying the class field axiom (Definition 5.1.4), plus a compatibility between the homomorphism \(d\) on the absolute Galois group and the valuation map \(v\text{.}\)